We're Logan and Emily!

 Logan Buie and Emily Fitzpatrick are both multi-certified dog trainers.

-They follow the guidelines set forth by the American Veterinary Society of Animal Behavior, which emphasizes the importance of positive reinforcement and the avoidance of dominance-based training.
+We follow the guidelines set forth by the American Veterinary Society of Animal Behavior, which emphasizes the importance of positive reinforcement and the avoidance of dominance-based training.

 • reactivity, anxiety, and fear